pelias/pelias/INSTALL.md

 [Pelias API server](https://github.com/pelias/api/).

-Again thanks to `pelias.json`, the API already knows how to connect to Elasticsearch, so all that's required to star the API is `npm start`.
+Again thanks to `pelias.json`, the API already knows how to connect to Elasticsearch, so all that's required to start the API is `npm start`.
 You can now send queries to Pelias!

 ## Geocode with Pelias